Five red cards in the match between Monaco and Lyon

 Efe

-The match between Monaco and Lyon played at the Luis II stadium and which the visitors won (2-3), ended up with five red cards, one in the final stretch of the match and four after the end after a brawl between members of both teams.
+The match between Monaco and Lyon played at the Luis II stadium and which the visitors won (2-3), finished with five red cards, one in the final stretch of the match and four after the end after a brawl between members of both teams.

 They finished warm at the Monaco Lyon … pic.twitter.com/u4LTI275Kx